The Heartbeat of Wounded Knee: Synopsis and background

 The Heartbeat of Wounded Knee traces the lives, struggles, and resilience of Native Americans from the 1890 massacre at Wounded Knee to the present day.
 Treuer combines history, personal narrative, and contemporary reporting to highlight how Indigenous peoples have not only survived, but adapted and thrived despite systemic efforts to erase their cultures.
 The book reframes Native American history as one of endurance and continuity, challenging narratives of disappearance and defeat.

 Treuer began the book as a response to Dee Brown's Bury My Heart at Wounded Knee, which he read at university in the 1990s.
 Brown's book is a history of Native Americans against the expansionism of the United States, culminating in the Wounded Knee Massacre of 1890.
 Unlike Brown, Treuer is Native American—an Ojibwe on his mother's side who was raised on a reservation, the Leech Lake Reservation in Minnesota.
-He expressed mixed feelings towards Brown's work, disliking its tone of finality, finding issue with lines like "the culture and civilization of the American Indian was finally destroyed".
-(Note: The quote in Brown's book is, "[D]uring that time the culture and civilization of the American Indian was destroyed.")
+He expressed mixed feelings towards Brown's work, disliking its tone of finality, finding issue with lines like "the culture and civilization of the American Indian was finally destroyed" [sic] (Note: The quote in Brown's book is, "[D]uring that time the culture and civilization of the American Indian was destroyed.")
 In contrast, Treuer sought to portray "Indian life rather than Indian death”, shifting the lens away from elegy and toward continuity:That we even have lives — that Indians have been living in, have been shaped by, and in turn have shaped the modern world — is news to most people.
 The usual story told about us — or rather, about “the Indian” — is one of diminution and death, beginning in untrammeled freedom and communion with the earth and ending on reservations, which are seen as nothing more than basins of perpetual suffering.